KhiopsML/khiops-doc/docs/learn/coclustering.md

 The optimization criterion used to navigate this trade-off combines two antagonistic components:

 - **Prior**: penalizes complex models to prevent overfitting, thanks to its **hierarchical and uniform** structure.
-- **Likelihood**: plays the oposite role by favoring models that accurately describe the data.
+- **Likelihood**: plays the opposite role by favoring models that accurately describe the data.

 The most probable model represents a balance point between these opposing objectives, allowing it to properly explain the data — i.e., the dependencies between variables — without unnecessary complexity or overfitting risk.
 This automatic model selection is entirely driven by the optimization criterion, without requiring the user to specify the number of coclusters which is deduced from data.
 More generally, MODL coclustering is hyper-parameter free and does not rely on a predefined distance measure, avoiding biases that could influence the results.